SchoemanClaudia/1up-growkits/README.md

 ### MoSCoW Prioritisation:

-- **Must Have:** Essential for MVP and launch.
+- **Must Have:** Essential for MVP & launch
-- **Should Have:** Important but not critical for MVP.
+- **Should Have:** Important but not critical for MVP
-- **Could Have:** Enhancements added in later sprints.
+- **Could Have:** Enhancements added in later sprints
-- **Won’t Have:** Out of current scope.
+- **Won’t Have:** Out of current scope

 See agile [project boards here](https://github.com/users/SchoemanClaudia/projects/5/views/6)

 ## User Stories

-User stories were used to keep track of the MOSCOW framework and project MVP as working through the project.
+User stories were used to keep track of the MOSCOW framework & project MVP as working through the project.

 ![User story](static/documentation/readme/user-story.webp)